sraisty1c/test-i18next/README.md

 Namely:

-1. Use ts-loader before babel and FORCE `es5` production
+1. Use ts-loader before babel and FORCE `target: es5` production via `tsconfig.json`
 2. Alter webpack `mainFields` to FORCE `main` resolution of commonjs modules before `module` (`esm`)

-If you do this, it will work for all.
+If you do this, it will work for jest and webpack.
 Do I recommend this?
 ABSOLUTELY NOT.
 I DO NOT but it is your prerogative.

 # Test all of it